datastax/release-notes/Luna_Streaming_2.10_Release_Notes.md

 # Releases

 ## Luna Streaming Distribution 2.10.5.10
 This is a maintenance release containing important stability and security updates.
-It contains upgraded s4k nar files.

 ### Most notable commits
 * [03a4cfe](https://github.com/datastax/pulsar/commit/03a4cfe) fix: DLQ to handle bytes key properly (#306)